Bison eating grass in American Landscape. Yellowstone National Park.

 Main Street Whitefish, Montana

-Whitefish, Montana is nestled near the majestic peaks of the Rockies.
+Whitefish, Montana, is nestled near the majestic peaks of the Rockies.
 We were told that Whitefish got its name from early settlers who noticed a particular species of fish that thrived in its pristine waters—the mountain whitefish.
 These fish, known for their silvery appearance, exquisite flavor, and resilience in the cold mountain streams, became synonymous with the area.

-All around Whitefish you see the unparalleled beauty of the Rocky Mountains, with their snow-capped peaks, lush valleys, and vibrant wildflowers.
+All around Whitefish, you see the unparalleled beauty of the Rocky Mountains, with their snow-capped peaks, lush valleys, and vibrant wildflowers.
 The region is also home to an abundance of wildlife, including majestic elk, graceful deer, and the elusive black bear.

 Our Trophy Grizzly Bear